Ask a DBA about SQL Server upgrades and listen to the replies:

 The secret to a successful upgrade is understanding the impact of early decisions.
 Small decisions at the start have major ramifications later.

 SQL Server upgrades can be either simple or complex.
 Simple upgrades are taking a database server and upgrading in some manner.
-Complex upgrades are best planned like any other IT project.
+Complex upgrades are best planned as any IT project.
 Complex upgrades include upgrading clusters, or multi-instance servers.

 But even simple SQL Server upgrades can be high-pressure situations with lots of moving parts that need execution in the correct order.
-Many business units will be involved in each step of the process, adding to the complexity.
+Multiple business units are involved in each step of the process, adding to the complexity.

 I’ve written a handful of posts over the years on the topic of upgrading SQL Server, so I decided to put together a page that contains links to all the posts.
 I am hopeful that you will find everything you need here for a successful SQL Server upgrade or migration project.